-Public Education and Outreach Activities 2015 2016 2017 2018 2019 Carrier Safety Talks 58 70 33 58 39 CMV Safety Belt Education and Outreach 0 0 0 0 0 State Trucking Association Meetings 4 2 1 1 1 State-Sponsored Outreach Events 844 705 518 778 1076 Local Educational Safety Events 0 0 0 0 0 Teen Safety Events 0 0 0 0 0
+Public Education and Outreach Activities 2018 2019 2020 2021 2022 Carrier Safety Talks 41 65 52 10 47 CMV Safety Belt Education and Outreach 0 0 0 0 0 State Trucking Association Meetings 4 6 6 3 5 State-Sponsored Outreach Events 778 1076 50 250 250 Local Educational Safety Events 0 0 0 0 0 Teen Safety Events 0 0 0 0 0

-Performance Objective: To increase the safety awareness of the motoring public, motor carriers and drivers through public education and outreach activities such as safety talks, safety demonstrations, etc.
+Performance Objective: Increase the safety awareness of the motoring public, motor carriers and drivers through public education and outreach activities such as safety talks, safety demonstrations, etc.

-Describe the type of activities the State plans to conduct, including but not limited to passenger transportation, hazardous materials transportation, and share the road safely initiatives.
-Include the number of personnel that will be participating in this effort.
+Describe the activities the State plans to conduct, including but not limited to passenger transportation, work zone safety, hazardous materials transportation, human trafficking/smuggling, and share the road safely initiatives.
+Include the number of personnel that will be participating in these efforts and any Public Education and Outreach activities that are not specifically listed in the Projected Goals table.

-The MCSU will work closely with the various associations and the general public to meet the demand for CMV educational and awareness needs.
-The MCSU will conduct 25 Public Education and Awareness activities, throughout the fiscal year.
-The MCSU will utilize the Public Information Office (PIO) with the Alabama Law Enforcement Agency (ALEA) to assist with state-sponsored outreach and local educational safety events which encompasses CMV Safety Belt Education outreach and Teen Safety.
-The Alabama Law Enforcement Agency's PIO conducts safety talks to various organizations throughout the State of Alabama when requested.
-ALEA provides these educational outreach programs as service to the various organizations in effort to educate the public on safety related issues.
-The educational outreach events provided by PIO vary from one to four hours in length.
+The MCSU will work closely with various associations and the general public to meet the demand for CMV education and awareness, including carriers transporting hazardous materials and passengers.
+The MCSU projects to conduct a minimum of 25 carrier safety talks throughout the fiscal year.
+The Alabama Law Enforcement Agency, Public Information Office (PIO) provides state-sponsored outreach and local educational safety events.
+When requested, the Alabama Law Enforcement Agency's PIOs conduct safety talks to various organizations throughout the State of Alabama.
+ALEA provides these educational outreach programs as a service to multiple organizations to educate the public on motor vehicle safety-related issues.
+The educational outreach events provided by PIO vary from one to four hours.